-All regular full-time faculty are eligible for sabbatical leave for each six full years of service to the University.
-Other official leaves of absence during which benefits remain in effect, may, at the dean's recommendation, be counted as full-time service in determining eligibility for sabbatical leave.
+Other official leaves of absence during which benefits remain in effect, may, at the Dean's recommendation, be counted as full-time service in determining eligibility for sabbatical leave.
 The sabbatical leave may immediately precede or follow a vacation period.
-Should a faculty member apply for tenure (or reappointment, if a member of the clinical faculty) and sabbatical concurrently, final approval for sabbatical will be contingent upon the awarding of tenure (or reappointment).

 For applications involving the physical or psychological study of covered animals or humans, final approval for sabbatical will be contingent upon approval by either an IACUC or IRB, as appropriate, with jurisdiction at the location where the study will be done.
 Ordinarily, time spent on sabbatical leave will be counted toward eligibility for promotion (see SECTION THREE, II, G).

-Eligible faculty may apply for sabbatical leaves equivalent to half of their usual faculty-contract year at full salary or a full faculty-contract year at half salary.
-In either case, faculty will be held to identical standards of accomplishment.
+Eligible faculty may apply for sabbatical leaves equivalent to half of their usual facultycontract year at full salary or a full faculty-contract year at half salary.
 Sabbatical pay for faculty will be based on their contracted academic salary as faculty members, excluding any additional stipends received for administrative duties, overload teaching (as defined by the college), or other responsibilities.
 Proposals for sabbatical leave must state how others will cover usual responsibilities, including any administrative duties and overload teaching.
-Sabbatical pay for a faculty member will not be influenced by the cost of replacing that faculty member during his or her absence.
 Faculty will be entitled to full fringe benefits (insurances, retirement annuity contributions, etc.) during sabbatical leave.

 Faculty will not be allowed to accumulate sabbatical leave and, for example, take one year at full salary after twelve years of service.
-The University will provide an opportunity for faculty to take sabbatical leave after every sixth full year of service.
-It is the responsibility of the faculty member to make appropriate use of these opportunities as they arise.
-The minimum interval between successive sabbatical leaves will be six full years, unless negotiated with the Dean due to service requested on behalf of the University that causes deferral of sabbatical.
+The minimum interval between successive sabbatical leaves will be six full years, unless negotiated with the Dean and Provost due to service requested on behalf of the University that causes deferral of sabbatical.